Meaning of CMS, review, and recommendation of different CMS.

 2. User Management & Rights

 The CMS comes with user management features making it easier for you to track the users on your website.
-It also gives different permission level so that you can provide appropriate rights to the user based on their role.
+It also gives different permission levels so that you can provide appropriate rights to the user based on their role.

 3. Easy to modify designs

-The customization is much easier for a non-tech or tech guy without having to write tens of line of code.
+The customization is much easier for a non-tech or tech guy without having to write tens of lines of code.
 Implementation of design sitewide or on a specific page is comparatively easy to a traditional website.

 4. Backend & Frontend